Fundamental Sales and Marketing Alignment Strategies

 The sales team’s goal is to qualify incoming leads and move as many as possible into real sales opportunities.
 Here are three quick wins sellers can do to convert more leads to opportunities and help marketers improve lead quality.

-• Website engaged prospect list: As website visitors fill out forms or otherwise start self-selecting into the sales process, a salesperson needs to be ready to respond immediately respond.
+• Website-engaged prospect list: As website visitors fill out forms or otherwise start self-selecting into the sales process, a salesperson needs to be ready to respond immediately.
 We’ve all been to the store, waiting for a salesperson to notice us.
 Don’t let that happen to your website visitors!
 Create an active list of contacts that are engaging on your website and plan to follow up in a timely and appropriate manner.

 • Content Topic Generation: Sellers are on the front lines talking to prospects and customers.
-The questions and objections they are continually answering during the sales process should be the backbone of the entire digital content and website strategy.
-Sellers can align with marketers by freely and transparently keep them in the loop on sales conversations.
+The questions and objections they continually answer during the sales process should be the backbone of the entire digital content and website strategy.
+Sellers can align with marketers by freely and transparently keeping them in the loop on sales conversations.

 Implementing these fundamental sales and marketing alignment strategies puts the customer at the center of the business and sets the foundation for stronger relationships and business growth.